Neldardhen/neldardhen.github.io/src/site/notes/Neldardhen System/Adventures/The Archeologists/The Archeologists - GM Summary.md

 > [!wip] _Work in Progress_
-> This is still a work in progress, some section are missing
+> This is still a work in progress, some sections are missing

 The PCs are on (somewhat) of a timed clock as a rival group paid by a particular, Lord Barnnon a [[Neldardhen World/Species/Behemes\|Behemes]] (Giff), is already on site trying to excavate a direct path to the tomb.
 Digging through the rocky hills would take weeks or even month, but they have sent a messenger back to the city of Inrast to request enough black powder to make explosives.